Flexible tenancy notice of seeking possession

 The local authority should comply with the requirements of the Pre-action Protocol for Possession Cases by Social Landlords before pursuing possession proceedings on mandatory grounds or for rent arrears.

-it serves the notice in the correct form - the prescribed form of the NSP is not the same as that served on periodic secure tenants
+it serves the notice in the correct form - the prescribed form of the notice is not the same as that served on periodic secure tenants

 A flexible tenancy is a fixed-term secure tenancy.
-The rules governing the length, content and service of the NSP are the same as for NSPs served on a periodic secure tenant.
+The rules governing the length and service of the notice are the same as for notices served on a periodic secure tenant.